shenlei149/shenlei149.github.io/docs/ComputerScience/EffectiveModernCpp/ch08_Tweaks/42_Consider_emplacement_instead_of_insertion.md

 ## Things to Remember
 * In principle, emplacement functions should sometimes be more efficient than their insertion counterparts, and they should never be less efficient.
-* In practice, they're most likely to be faster when (1) the value being added is constructed into the container, not assigned; (2) the argument type(s) passed differ from the type held by the container; and (3) the container won'’'t reject the value being added due to it being a duplicate.
+* In practice, they're most likely to be faster when (1) the value being added is constructed into the container, not assigned; (2) the argument type(s) passed differ from the type held by the container; and (3) the container won't reject the value being added due to it being a duplicate.
 * Emplacement functions may perform type conversions that would be rejected by insertion functions.